PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:14:09
+Last updated: 2024-04-11 09:14:44
-Random Quote: Sometimes two people in the universe who aren't meant for each other find each other. - Cal Jacobs
+Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White